apeskinian/p5_treasures_untold/README.md

     | ![Example Acknowledgement Email](documentation/features/support_pages/contact_example_acknowledgement_email.png "Example acknowledgement email") |

     ### Newsletter
-    Users can sign up to receive the Treasures Untold newsletter by entering their email into the newsletter form at the bottom of most pages or from the dedicated newsletter page which is accessed via the navigation menus or the links at the bottom of each page.
+    Users can sign up to receive the Treasures Untold newsletter by entering their email into the newsletter form at the bottom of most pages, or from the dedicated newsletter page, which is accessed via the navigation menus or the links at the bottom of each page.

     | Newsletter Form | Mobile Newsletter Page | Desktop Newsletter Page |
     | --- | --- | --- |
     | ![Newsletter Form](documentation/features/support_pages/newsletter_form_section.png "Newsletter Form") | ![Mobile Newsletter Page](documentation/features/support_pages/mobile_newsletter_page.png "Mobile newsletter page") | ![Desktop Newsletter Page](documentation/features/support_pages/desktop_newsletter_page.png "Desktop newsletter page") |

-    Upon submitting the form the user is given a message informing them that they will receive an email for them to confirm their subsription.
+    Upon submitting the form the user is given a message informing them that they will receive an email for them to confirm their subscription.

     | Acknowledgement Message |
     | --- |